liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 Environment Manager has never registered portal instances with LCS, the first time they do so an OAuth authorization entry is created.
 This is visible in their LCS account's *My Account* &rarr; *OAuth Authorizations* menu.
-If they have previously registered portal instances with LCS, then their existing credentials are used when they create a token file.
+If they have previously registered portal instances with LCS, their existing credentials are used when they create a token file.

 ![Figure 4.24: The OAuth authorization entry in the portal instance using an environment token to connect to LCS.](../../images/lcs-token-oauth-entry.png)

 What if your Liferay instance has already been manually registered with LCS, but you want to switch to using an environment token?
 No problem!
+Follow these
-Just use the following steps:
+steps:

 1. Use the LCS client portlet to disconnect and reset the credentials in the Liferay instance.
 Then press the *Back* button to the left of the Control